 Can I paint my Colorbond roof?
 You might have a Colorbond roof that has faded over the years, or moved into a new home and the current colour just isn’t doing it for you.
 Colorbond Roofing, it’s an Australian icon despite the name being the way the United States spells ‘Color’ as opposed to the Australian / UK ‘Colour’.

 Unlike the spelling of the word which will likely never change, the colour of your metal roof, on the other hand, can be improved.
 Repainting a colorbond roof requires a particular process and experience.
 A Colorbond roof restoration is a large job, so you want to make sure its done right.
-Below you will learn the best practices for a successful and long lasting colorbond roof repaint.
+Before you begin your search for Colorbond roof painting Melbourne, it’s a good idea to learn the facts about painting Colorbond, below you will learn the best practices for a successful and long lasting colorbond roof repaint.

 A Colorbond roof restoration is a large job, so you want to be sure its done right.

 Scenarios when a Colorbond roof is repainted:

 - Fading or Chalky appearance – If your roof is starting to fade and not look it’s personal best it’s time to consider repainting it.

 - Stubborn Staining – This can happen from time to time and it has a terrible look for your home’s curb appeal.
 The only way to “remove” the stain is to cover it up.

 - Flaking or Bubbling paint – Overtime with the exposure to the elements, this can happen.
 This will require some prep work to get a good adhesion with the new paint.

 - Seawater Exposure – Living withing close to the sea